 For this reason, we’ve organized the top social media networks by the goals they are most likely to help you reach.

 With over 2 billion users, Facebook is the largest social media network in the world.
 So, it is highly likely that your target audience is spending time here.
 Facebook can be a great platform for those who have placed brand awareness as their number one goal on social media.

-Facebook’s algorithm shifted in 2018 to favor personal content over posts by business pages, and this definitely put a thorn in marketers’ sides as their reach was slashed.
-But, a shining light came in the form of Facebook groups and the platform’s new feature that allows pages to post in groups, just like individual accounts.
+Facebook’s algorithm shifted in 2018 in favor of personal content over corporate content, putting a thorn in the sides of marketers as their reach was slashed.
+But, there was a silver lining in the form of Facebook groups and the platform’s new feature that allows pages to post in groups, just like individual accounts.

 If you’re leaning toward paid ads on Facebook, “Brand Awareness” is also a campaign goal that you can access in the dashboard of your Facebook ads manager.
-You can choose ad recall as a goal, you’re working towards “Ad Recall” to ensure people remember seeing your ad two days later.
+You can choose ad recall as a goal if you’re working towards ensuring people remember seeing your ad two days later.
 Marketing is about more than just reaching lots of people; it’s also about sticking in those people’s minds.

-If you have money to spend on advertising on Facebook, you’re going to see even better results.
+If you have a dedicated budget for advertising on Facebook, you’re going to see even better results.
 According to research by the social media scheduling tool Buffer, Facebook ads can bring in some pretty great ROI.
-Their experiment saw the average price on Facebook for a thousand impressions was $0.59, compared with $3.50 on Twitter - a big difference.
+Their experiment found the average price on Facebook for a thousand impressions was $0.59, compared with $3.50 on Twitter.
+That’s a huge difference.